Stress, Anxiety & Depression

 to safety, rest and nurturance.

-providing a burst of energy, often termed the fight-or-flight response.
+events, providing a burst of energy, often termed the fight-or-flight response.
 Heart rate and

 blood pressure increase.
 Blood is directed to the heart, brain and skeletal muscles, and away from digestive, urinary and